sdkcodes/heroku-config/README.md

 - Run `python heroku-config.py` .
 You should see your config vars getting set on after the other
 - That's all

-### Now you spend your time saving the world instead of setting Config Vars.
+### Now you can spend your time saving the world instead of setting Config Vars.